-According to Shoukair’s analysis, it is fair to speak of two rather than one Palestinian economy.
-As he puts it (2013, 52): “while the Arab economy was based primarily on agriculture and commerce, the Jewish economy was more broad-based.
+Shoukair argues that one should speak of there being two rather than one Palestinian economies at that time:

+[W]hile the Arab economy was based primarily on agriculture and commerce, the Jewish economy was more broad-based.
 Seeking to create a European lifestyle in Palestine to attract and consolidate Jewish immigration, the Jewish community erected urban centers and established capital-intensive industries.
 Given the social, demographic, organizational and political differences between the Jewish and Arab populations, economic integration in Mandatory Palestine was limited.
-Political ideologies and events exacerbated socio-economic segregation”.
+Political ideologies and events exacerbated socio-economic segregation (2013, 52).

-Metzer and Kaplan (1985) discuss the Arab-Jewish dualism and economic growth in Mandatory Palestine.
-According to their research, under the relatively stable conditions of the British mandate a Jewish community was built alongside the Arab community.
-This turned Palestine into a binational dualistic entity, administratively united by the mandate.
-Palestine's dualism was reflected in two distinct economies - one was the low-income and relatively backward Arab economy, and the other was the relatively modern, high-income, and urban Jewish economy.
-As they wrote (1985, 339-341):
+Metzer and Kaplan (1985) discuss the Arab-Jewish duality and economic growth during the Mandate and argue that under the relatively stable conditions of the British Mandate, a Jewish community developed alongside the Arab community.
+Consequently, Palestine became a binational, dualistic entity administratively united by the Mandate.
+Palestine’s dualism was reflected in two distinct economies: the low-income and relatively backward Arab economy and the relatively modern, high-income, urban Jewish economy.
+As Metzer and Kaplan note:

-"Besides the typical dualistic trade in agricultural products, Arab transport and trade services were used intensively by Jews.
-Arab building materials-primarily quarry products-fed the expanding Jewish construction industry, and dwelling services sold by Arab landlords housed part of the rapidly increasing Jewish population of the mixed towns.
-On the other hand, the proportion of Arab labor services bought by the Jewish economy, while rising, was still relatively small in 1935"….."A special role in intersectoral trade was played by the land sold by Arabs to Jews"….. "there has been substantial rise in the product share of Arab exports to the Jewish economy, growing from 9.3 percent of Arab net product in 1921 to 14.0 percent in 1935 (including land sales, it rose from 13.9 to 24.5 percent of Arab product between the two years) while Jewish exports to the Arab economy were negligible in 1921 and reach to 7.8 percent of Jewish product".
+Besides the typical dualistic trade in agricultural products, Arab transport and trade services were used intensively by Jews.
+Arab building materials — primarily quarry products — fed the expanding Jewish construction industry, and dwelling services sold by Arab landlords housed part of the rapidly increasing Jewish population of the mixed towns.
+On the other hand, the proportion of Arab labor services bought by the Jewish economy, while rising, was still relatively small in 1935.

+In addition, a special role in intersectoral trade was played by the land sold by Arabs to Jews:

+[T]here has been substantial rise in the product share of Arab exports to the Jewish economy, growing from 9.3 percent of Arab net product in 1921 to 14.0 percent in 1935 (including land sales, it rose from 13.9 to 24.5 percent of Arab product between the two years) while Jewish exports to the Arab economy were negligible in 1921 and reach to 7.8 percent of Jewish product (1985, 339–341).

-Metzer and Kaplan’s findings indicate that the political conflict between the two communities -- in view of the efforts made to limit intersectoral relations at that period -- played only a minor role in shaping their economic interrelationship and performance.
+Metzer and Kaplan’s findings indicate that in view of the efforts made to limit intersectoral relations at that period, the political conflict between the two communities played only a minor role in shaping their economic interrelationship and respective performances.

-According to UNCTAD (1995), both the West Bank and the Gaza Strip were highly integrated into the economic network of Mandatory Palestine.
-The economy of the WBG was by and large based on agriculture: the West Bank, primarily a Semi-arid farming area, sold much of its output to the coastal urban centers.
-The Gaza Strip was primarily a citrus producing area.
-Both areas also found an outlet for their surplus labor in the central coastal area.
+According to the United Nations Conference on Trade and Development (UNCTAD), both the West Bank and Gaza Strip were highly integrated into the economic network of Mandatory Palestine (UNCTAD 1995).
+The economy of the WBG was for the most part based on agriculture.
+The West Bank, mostly a semi-arid farming area, sold much of its output to the coastal urban centers.
+The Gaza Strip was primarily a citrus-producing area.
+For both, the central coastal area also served as an outlet for their surplus labor.
 It is estimated that up to 1948, at least 80,000 persons from the West Bank worked, both seasonally and for extended periods, in the coastal urban centers.
-The Gaza Strip was also economically integrated into the coastal region to the north and it is estimated that around 80 per cent of the Gaza area population depended on contacts with the rest of Palestine for their livelihood.
+The Gaza Strip was also economically integrated into the coastal region to the north and it is estimated that around 80 per cent of the Gaza population depended on contacts with the rest of Palestine for their livelihoods.